 Nonverbal Learning DisorderSkip to the navigation

-Nonverbal learning disorder is a learning disorder that has many traits commonly associated with Asperger's syndrome.
-Like those with Asperger's syndrome, children with nonverbal learning disorder usually start to talk around 2 years of age (the age at which speech normally develops).
+Nonverbal learning disorder is a learning disorder that has many traits commonly associated with autism spectrum disorder.
+Like those with autism spectrum disorder (ASD), children with nonverbal learning disorder usually start to talk around 2 years of age (the age at which speech normally develops).
 They often have excellent memorization skills needed for reading and spelling.
 Also, they share a desire to form relationships but often fail because of poor social skills.

 Children with nonverbal learning disorder often have difficulty with math, because math is often explained in a visual context and these children lack nonverbal reasoning skills.

-While many people with Asperger's syndrome have nonverbal learning disorder, not all do.
-Likewise, many people with nonverbal learning disorder do not have Asperger's syndrome.
+While many people with ASD have nonverbal learning disorder, not all do.
+Likewise, many people with nonverbal learning disorder do not have ASD.
 Although these disorders are separate, they both involve similar differences in processing information and those affected may benefit from the same types of treatment.

 Primary Medical Reviewer John Pope, MD - Pediatrics